 Off-Cycle Pay Adjustments:

 Schools/units may provide off-cycle pay adjustments for reasons such as changes in job duties, market, equity, retention/counter-offers, etc., considering the compensation factors.
 Off-cycle pay adjustments may increase or decrease salary.
 Off-cycle pay adjustments not tied to the competitive hiring process but include a change in UVa Job Title require an updated job description as documentation.

 Non-base Pay is approved by the top official in the school/unit or their designee.
 Non-Base pay consists of:

 Schools/departments/units may provide non-monetary items or additional leave (up to five days per calendar year) for employee recognition.
 The value of non-monetary rewards counts towards the dollar thresholds identified in the above section on Bonuses.

 Acting Pay (Temporary Pay):

 Schools/units use this pay practice to provide additional pay to an employee who temporarily takes on substantially greater responsibility than his/her assigned position.
 Acting Pay is established at 10% of current salary and is provided for up to one (1) year.
 In rare situations, such as when an employee is acting in a position several organizational levels higher than their assigned position, acting pay may be set at 15% of salary.
 Exceptions must be approved by University Human Resources.

-Schools/units partner with University Human Resources to ensure fair and consistent administration of the staff compensation program.
+Schools/units partner with University Human Resources to facilitate fair and consistent administration of the staff compensation program.
 Any policy compliance issues are reviewed with school/unit senior leadership.
-Repeated policy non-compliance results in loss of compensation approval authority.
-In order to ensure a consistent approach to job titling, University Human Resources is authorized to change UVa Job titles that are incorrectly assigned.
+To maintain a consistent approach to job titling, University Human Resources is authorized to change UVa Job titles that are incorrectly assigned.